 Locally known as "The Drive," this very multicultural area is the location of the annual Vancouver Dyke March, which is a march and festival welcoming to all on the LGBTQ2+ spectrum that provides both an addition and a more grassroots community alternative to the Pride Parade.

 For an Instagram-worthy rainbow photo-op, Joes Café is worth a stop on your way to The Cultch, which hosts edgy, interesting, and thought-provoking performances.
 LGBTQ2+ thinkers and activists such as Ivan Coyote and Vivek Shraya tend to grace The Cultch’s stages.

 The Drive is also a great place to be a vegetarian.
 Try Banditas and Sweet Cherubim to start for all-veg menus, but most restauraunts will have something delicious on their menu for those who are meat-free.

 Other Neighbourhood Resources

-On the hunt for something funkier?
+On the hunt for something unique?
 Check out Gastown’s indie studios, Main Street’s excellent vintage stores, and Kitsilano’s wholesome lifestyle purveyors.
 For culinary gems and tasty souvenirs, it’s hard to beat Granville Island’s public market and its neighbouring stores.

 For more shopping information, click here.

-With a robust LGBT community in Vancouver, it’s easy for visitors to find like-minded locals who share their special interests, hobbies and sporting pastimes.
+With a robust LGBTQ2+ community in Vancouver, it’s easy for visitors to find like-minded locals who share their special interests, hobbies and sporting pastimes.
 From running groups and swim clubs, to dance troupes and choirs; community health and wellness groups, to organizations dedicated to exploring Vancouver’s natural environment, you’ll find Vancouverites who share your passions.